caisah/K-and-R-exercises-and-examples/README.md

-K & R Exercises and Examples
+K & R Exercises and Examples:
 ==============================
 My takes of **K&amp;R The C Programming Language 2nd edition** book.
 It includes both the code **examples** and the **answers** for all the exercises.